-- · Does the government have clear aims of political and economic development? - · Is there a roadmap specifying steps to reach these aims and defining the inputs required from international partners/donors? - · Have the political actors made progress in implementing such steps or do short-term expediencies, policy inconsistencies, perhaps even rent-seeking, dominate the use of international assistance?
+- · Does the government have clear aims of political and economic development? - · Is there a roadmap specifying steps to reach these aims and defining the inputs required from international partners? - · Have the political actors made progress in implementing such steps or do short-term expediencies, policy inconsistencies, perhaps even rent-seeking, dominate the use of international assistance?

 The political leadership makes well-focused use of international assistance in order to implement its 10 long-term strategy of development.
-9 8 The political leadership tries to use international assistance for its own development agenda, but has clear deficits in devising a consistent long-term strategy which could integrate this support effectively.
-6 5 The political leadership uses international assistance for short-term expediencies or rent-seeking.
+9 8 The political leadership uses international assistance for its own development agenda, but falters in devising a consistent long-term strategy capable of integrating this support effectively.
+6 5 The political leadership uses international assistance for short-term expediencies and fails to 4 devise a consistent long-term strategy.
+3 2 The political leadership either uses international assistance for rent-seeking or considers any form of 1 international cooperation as undesired political interference.
 There is no viable long-term development strategy.
-3 2 The political leadership is not interested in international know-how and support.
-It considers any form 1 of international cooperation as undesired political interference.